kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ### 1. Jenkins running on an EC2 instance

-- Jenkins is used to pull the code directly from the GitHub repository.
-Then it will build, test, and deploy the application
+- Jenkins is a popular open-source continuous integration (CI) server.
+It is used to build, test, and deploy software projects.
-- Configure security and credentials to enable Jenkins to extract the code directly from GitHub(login).
-Also, ensure to use the correct repo link.
+- Install Jenkins Server using instructions [HERE](https://pkg.jenkins.io/debian/)
+- Install the required version of Python:
+     - `sudo apt install python3.10-venv`
+- You will need to get a key to set up Jenkins for the first time, run:
+     -  `sudo cat  /var/lib/jenkins/secrets/initialAdminPassword`
+- After accessing Jenkins through port 8080, install the suggested plug-ins

 ### 2. AWS Credentials

-- In order to access AWS and make changes the correct permissions need to be set up.
+- In order to access AWS and make changes, the correct permissions must be set up.
 This will ensure the security of the deployment
-- In AWS, access IAM roles, you can search for it.
-Find the current user, go to Security Credentials, and make and download your keys.
+- In AWS
+    -  Access IAM roles
+    -  Find the current user
+    -  Navigate to Security Credentials
+    -  Create access key
+    -  Download your keys
 - AWS_ACCESS_KEY and AWS_SECRET_KEY should be saved as they will be required.

 ### 3. AWS EB CLI install on Jenkins

 - EB CLI is used to optimize the deployment process by introducing automation.
 It will be installed on the instance, make sure to have credentials ready.
-- The following will download the install package unzip it and install it.
-Lastly, we'll use the keys generated previously to configure AWS
+- The following will download the install package.
+Unzip it and install it.
+- Use the key generated previously to configure AWS
     - `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"'
     - `unzip awscliv2.zip'
     - `sudo ./aws/install'